PowerDNS/pdns/docs/changelog/pre-4.0.rst

 ------------

 Performance release.
-A lot of work has been done to raise PowerDNS performance to staggering levels in order to take part in benchmarketing efforts.
+A lot of work has been done to raise PowerDNS performance to staggering levels in order to take part in benchmarking efforts.
 Together with our as yet unnamed partner, PowerDNS has been benchmarked at 60.000 mostly cached queries/second on off the shelf PC hardware.
 Uncached performance was 17.000 uncached DNS queries/second on